-Want to learn more about omega 3 fatty acids?
-Then this is the right article for you.
-I will tell you everything you need to know about the long-chain omega-3 fats and their subtypes.
-We start with a fact sheet about the omega 3 fatty acids and then we continue with intake, daily requirement, importance, overdose, deficiency, test variants and ways to meet the daily needs.
-In addition, you will find special information for vegans and vegetarians and what forms of supplements can be useful.
+Want to find out more about omega 3 fatty acids?
+Then you've come to the right place in this article.
+I will explain everything you need to know about long-chain omega-3 fats and their subtypes.
+We'll start with a profile of omega 3 fatty acids and then continue with intake, daily requirements, importance, overdosing, deficiency, test variants and ways to cover your daily requirements.
+You will also find special information for vegans and vegetarians and which forms of food supplements can be useful.

 Here is in advance a short Overview for you: